koenderks/rcityviews/README.md

 ### Creating the image

 Second, once you have obtained the name of the city you want to view, you can use the `cityview()` function to create a `ggplot2` object.
-Use the `zoom` argument to zoom in on your city (e.g., to speed up computation time).
+Use the `zoom` argument to zoom in on your city (e.g., `zoom > 1`, speeds up computation time) or zoom out of your city (e.g., `zoom < 0.5`, no buildings will show up on the image).

 ```r
 p <- cityview(name = "Amsterdam", zoom = 1, border = "circle")